mmyoungman/test-test-framework/README.md

 ### Framework doesn't have X feature

-This framework aims to be lightweight and simple.
 Rather than trying to provide every conceivable feature, this framework is designed to be extended.
-This means that anyone with some python experience should be able to inspect the framework's code and implement functionality to suite their project's particular needs.
+This means that anyone with some python experience should be able to inspect the framework's code and implement functionality to suit their project's particular needs.

 ### Long run times

-This test framework aims to provide the ability to run tests in parallel by default.
+This test framework aims to provide the ability to run test suites in parallel by default.
 The user is trusted to make sure test suites can run independently.

-### No long-term record on the performance of tests
+### No record of past test results

-Record results over all test runs -- help to identify tests that offer poor ROI.
-Perhaps users can also mark real failures and false positives to provide greater insights.
+Record results over all test runs -- help to identify tests that needlessly extend run time or offer poor ROI.
+Maybe users can also mark false positives to provide greater insights?

-### Don't let disabled tests be forgotten
+### Disabled tests are forgotten

-More result types than pass and fail -- so a test can be "disabled" but still be run and provide information, even if it doesn't itself cause an entire test run to fail.
+More result types than pass and fail, so a test can be still run and provide information, even if it doesn't cause an entire test suite to fail.
+Real failures aren't lost amongst false positives.

-### Other potential features

-The aim is only to provide the bare essential features by default, but here are other features that could be implemented:

-- Rerun failed tests to protect against brittle tests.

 ## To be implemented